epournaras/EPOS-Documentation/docs/source/global-cost-function.rst

 Global Cost Function
 ====================

-Global cost function represent the performance of EPOS at the end of each iteration and it is typically defined as: global cost fucntion :math:`g(\cdot)` as :math:`g \colon \mathbb{R}^{d} \rightarrow \mathbb{R}`.
+The global cost function represents the performance of EPOS at the end of each iteration and it is typically defined as: global cost fucntion :math:`g(\cdot)` as :math:`g \colon \mathbb{R}^{d} \rightarrow \mathbb{R}`.
 The classes of pre-implemented global cost functions can be found in ``func`` package in the code.
 Using :ref:`arguments-chapter`, ``globalCostFunction`` indicates your choice of the global cost function.
 In order to create your own global cost funtion, you can use the ``func.VarCostFunction`` class as the template.
-For more informatin about how to log the global cost, check :ref:`logging-chapter` page.
+For more information about how to log the global cost, check :ref:`logging-chapter` page.

 .. _global-cost-function-variance: